SoftwareAG/c8y-docs/content/device-integration/mqtt-bundle/device-certificates.md

 However, if you need some certificates between the CA certificate and the device certificate then it is the way to go.
 Keep in mind that in the {{< product-c8y-iot >}} cloud the maximum length of the chain of certificates is currently restricted to 2 for security reasons, so you cannot use any intermediate certificate between your CA certificate and the device certificate there.
 However, you can change this behavior for dedicated installations by changing a platform wide configuration setting and increasing the allowed maximum length of the chain of certificates to more than 2.
-If the maximum chain length for your dedicated installation is changed, we strongly recommend using the proof of possession feature to protect your service from DOS attacks.
+If you change the maximum chain length for your dedicated installation, we strongly recommend you to use the proof of possession feature to protect your service from DOS attacks.
 To create the intermediate certificate:

 1. Create a new directory for intermediate certificates inside the caCertificate path: `mkdir intermediateCertificate`